qqwwqwq/DualSOM--SOFTWAREX-/README.md

 This document provides a comprehensive guide on how to use the integrated `Dualmap_api.py` module.
 This module encapsulates the core mathematical engine of the Dual-mode Self-Organizing Map (DualSOM), the PyTorch-based Sparse Autoencoder for latent feature extraction, and the local data ingestion pipeline.

+## <a id="api-reference"></a>📚 DualSOM & Sparse Autoencoder API Reference

+This document provides a comprehensive guide on how to use the integrated `Dualmap_api.py` module.
+This module encapsulates the core mathematical engine of the Dual-mode Self-Organizing Map (DualSOM), the PyTorch-based Sparse Autoencoder for latent feature extraction, and the local data ingestion pipeline.

 ### 🚀 API Example

 The API is designed to be easily integrated into any Python script.
 Here is a minimal example of how to use the pipeline with local preprocessed CSV files: